 In addition to the fine, you will also be ordered to pay Prosecution costs which on average are approx £120 and Victims Surcharge which is calculated at 10% of the fine with a minimum of £30

 TV Licence fine…I did not receive a summons.

-There can be many reasons why a defendant had not received a summons.
-As an example, TV licensing have 6 months in which to “lay the complaint” at the Magistrates Court and in that time, many people may have moved address, relationships/marriages may have broken down and post may have gone astray.
-If you had not received a summons then consideration can be given to completing a Statutory Declaration.
+There can be many reasons for this.
+For example, TV licensing have 6 months in which to “lay the complaint” at the Magistrates Court and in that time, many people may have moved address, relationships/marriages may have broken down and post may have gone astray.
+If you had not received a Summons/Single Justice Procedure notice, then consideration can be given to completing a Statutory Declaration.
 If accepted, all enforcement of the court fine will cease.
-If you had been unaware of the court fine please read here .
+If you had been unaware of the court fine, please read here .

 The procedure for applying for a Statutory Declaration is outlined here.